Simonehina/Interactive-Lab-Hub/Lab 2/README.md

 It is worth spending a little time thinking about how you mark time, and what would be useful in a clock of your own design.

-**Please indicate anyone you collaborated with on this Lab here.**
-Be generous in acknowledging their contributions!
-And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

 ## Prep